 Once you’ve taken your shower and rinsed off all the soap and grime, it’s time to fill that tub and get soaking.
 “The two things that Japanese people look to for a hot spring are the heat and what minerals are actually in the onsen water,” says Fukai — and he’s not joking around about the heat.
 “In Kinosaki, the average temperature of the hot spring is about 42 degrees Celsius, which is about 107, 108 degrees Fahrenheit.”

 You probably won’t need anything fancy to get the water in your own bathtub scalding hot (even if it doesn’t reach Jacuzzi-like temperatures), but you will need some help to get the minerals.
 This is where onsen bath salts come into play, and according to Fukai, it’s not uncommon to find packets of these in Japanese households.
 Fukai’s wife keeps a stack of them in their bathroom.
 “We have those little packets of salt, and every now and then, we’ll use them, just if the mood strikes.”
-The offerings range from luxe, like this $80 set from Amayori that’s made with Himalayan salt and fragranced with the essence of a Japanese cypress tree, to more affordable, like these Yakusen bath salts that are meant to emulate the water in onsens with mud baths.
+The offerings range from luxe, like this $50 option from Amayori that’s made with Himalayan salt and fragranced with the essence of a Japanese cypress tree, to more affordable, like these Yakusen bath salts that are meant to emulate the water in onsens with mud baths.

 If you don’t want to commit to any one type of onsen bath salt, you could try a sampler set of “milky” bath salts that give the water a fragrance and a semi-opaque minerality.